DiscoverThe Strettons Podcast

 Description

 It's a tourist area and we welcome visitors from all over the world to enjoy the Shropshire Hills National Landscape.
-You'll find our guests not only on top of the Long Mynd, but nursing a craft beer in a snug country pub or having reasonably priced coffee and cake in one of the handful of tea rooms in town.
+You'll find our guests not only on top of the Long Mynd, but nursing a craft beer in a snug country pub or having coffee and cake in one of the tea rooms in town.
 Millions of fell-runners, walkers, hikers, campers, dog-walkers flock to the Church Stretton area every year.

+We are the first village podcast in the world and would like to hear from listeners across the world who enjoy hearing voices from The Strettons.
 We are village people and we want to give a voice to the villages of the Shropshire Hills.

 We're independent of any organisation and publish episodes every Tuesday.